 The state of Florida traditional real estate trade group revised their recommended buyer representation agreements the end of last year.
 I’m licensed in Florida and submitted a letter telling them of the deliberate deceit that calling the buyer agreement an exclusive buyer agency agreement.
 Others did as well, to no avail.
 They kept the name.

 A listing agreement with a seller is called an exclusive right of sale agreement.
 It isn’t called an exclusive seller agency agreement.
 A buyer-side agreement should be called an exclusive right of purchase agreement or even an exclusive buyer representation agreement.
-Calling it an exclusive buyer agency agreement is designed to take advantage of the generally well-known concept of exclusive buyer agency.
-Ahhh.
-Just another example of traditional real estate industry greed and deception.
+Calling it an exclusive buyer agency agreement is designed to take advantage of the generally well-known concept of exclusive buyer agency and to deceive real estate buyers into thinking they can trust the agent who says they are exclusively representing them, when in fact they are not.